 Employees are advised to avoid any non-essential travel if possible.
-If travel is necessary, check the current UC BerkeleyGuidance for Traveling beforehand.
+If travel is necessary, check the current UC Berkeley Guidance for Traveling beforehand.
+All off-campus research must also be approved in advance by the VC Research Office.
+Please submit an exceptional request using this form.